SaaS Scalability Strategies: Executive Guide for Scaling to 1 Million+ Users

 The Scaling Toolkit: Key Technologies and Strategies

 With a sound architectural foundation, the next step is to understand the specific tools and techniques used to achieve scalability.
+These tools are essential to scale your SaaS and scale efficiently, enabling your business to handle increased demand while optimizing resources.

 There are two fundamental ways to increase an application’s capacity: